 * In addition, the steady state contingencies as described by the NERC TPL-001-4 Table 1, consist of definitions which may have multiple category classifications.
 In this case, each category must be separated by a ‘/’.
-The procedure for the annual update of the contingency database is as follows: ERCOT will send out the current contingency list to SSWG members with invalid entries highlighted.
+The procedure to update the contingency database is as follows: ERCOT will send out the current contingency list to SSWG members with invalid entries highlighted.

 TSPs will submit a complete list of contingency definitions with the necessary changes and additions within an agreed upon timeline and format for ERCOT to import into the existing database.